 3. Emotions could be wild and reactive/negative

-Also, we see the situation and remember it the way we want, the way our emotions let us remember.
+Also, we see the situation and remember it the way we want, the way our emotions let us remember it.
 The more we perpetuate our emotions, the more it prevents us from enjoying our life.
-But that doesn’t mean we have to get rid of them quickly, otherwise we will shove them and make our situations worse.
+But that doesn’t mean we have to get rid of them quickly, otherwise, we will shove them and make our situations worse.
 Running away won’t help, instead, learn to deal with the process in a healthy way.

 4. Validate what you feel